 - Scholarships – Read about scholarship opportunities within the Department of Computer Science.

 Global Learning is a priority for Appalachian State University.
 Students are encouraged to increase their knowledge of global issues, regions and cultures through any of Appalachian’s 100-plus international courses and events, befriending Appalachian’s 170-180 international students, participating in a study abroad, or pursuing an international service-learning or internship experience.

 Must complete at least 30 credit hours of Appalachian course work and complete freshman and sophomore English in order to be admitted into the major.

 - An ABET-accredited program since 1986.

-- Appalachian’s accelerated master’s program allows undergraduate computer science students to stay and receive their Master of Computer Science degree in one year at Appalachian as opposed to two years at another institution.
+- Appalachian’s accelerated master’s program allows undergraduate computer science students to stay and earn their Master of Science in computer science degree in one year at Appalachian instead of two years at another institution.

 Some of these jobs may require education beyond a bachelor’s degree.